1953 Brooklyn Dodgers season

-The 1953 Brooklyn Dodgers repeated as National League champions by posting a 105–49 record.
+The 1953 Brooklyn Dodgers season was the 64th season for the Brooklyn Dodgers franchise in the MLB.
+The Dodgers repeated as National League champions by posting a 105–49 record.
 However, Brooklyn again failed to capture the World Series, losing in six games to the American League champion New York Yankees.

-The Dodgers' .682 winning percentage in 1953 stood as the best single-season winning percentage in franchise history until 2020, when the Dodgers posted a .717 mark (43–17) during a shortened 60-game season.
+The Dodgers' .682 winning percentage in 1953 stood as the best single-season winning percentage in franchise history for a full season until 2022, when they posted a .685 mark (111–51).
+(In 2020, the Dodgers posted a .717 mark (43–17) during a shortened 60-game season.)